And no, not the night clubs…

 WMN’s biggest challenge is engagement for their online events.
 It can be difficult for a student to attend a three-hour lecture, work on homework and then feel inclined to hop on another Zoom event after spending all day looking at a screen.

-In order to combat this problem, WMN has created, ‘Words with WMN,’ a podcast which students can listen to during their own time.
+In order to combat this problem, WMN has created, ‘Words with WMN,’ a podcast that students can listen to during their own time.

 The episodes feature different female leaders in business and connects listeners with tools and skills they would have acquired through in-person workshops in an innovative way.